La Min-sú de Terrasson

 • Dance camps.

-In October 2016, May 2017, May 2018 and May 2019 we organised our first dance camps.
+Between 2016 and 2019 we organised our first dance camps.
 Through mindfully designed programme in our in-house studio and work in specific sites we explore interrelationship of nature, movement and oneself pleasantly.

 We will try to organise dance camps every year for those who curious in exploring and expressing through their own bodies.
 We could also organise special dance / retreat camps on request, gather 5 to 6 people, the minsu and its services are all yours!

-Find out more about the summer dance camp 2022 .
+Find out more about the dance camps in 2024.

 Though not being exhaustive, this gives you an idea of how we can help you customize your experience based on your personal interests.